 Cocaine comes in powder form and can be snorted, taken orally, injected, or smoked.
 Reactions to the drug occur almost immediately and typically last for 15-30 minutes.
 The use of cocaine results in a high in which the user experiences:

-Sense of invincibility/ grand sense of self
+- Sense of invincibility/ grand sense of self

-We’re Here For You
+We’re Here For You at Knoxville Recovery Center

-Detox – Our on-site detox clinic accommodates and supports clients as the body sheds all residual traces of cocaine.
+- Detox: Our on-site detox clinic accommodates and supports clients as the body sheds all residual traces of cocaine.
 Clients are under medical supervision during the detox process to ensure that they remain safe and comfortable.

-Addiction Treatment – During our addiction treatment program, clients will engage in introductory therapies and exercises that work to prepare them for continued, more intensive treatment outside of our facility.
+- Addiction Treatment: During our addiction treatment program, clients will engage in introductory therapies and exercises that work to prepare them for continued, more intensive treatment outside of our facility.
 The goal of our addiction treatment track is to stabilize clients so that they are treatment-ready.

-Mental Health Treatment – Our mental health treatment program introduces behavioral therapies rooted in self-expression and holistic exercise.
+- Mental Health Treatment: Our mental health treatment program introduces behavioral therapies rooted in self-expression and holistic exercise.
 Art therapy, music therapy, and yoga are just a few forms of therapy we offer at the center.
 Our goal is to help the client reclaim their voice and expose them to treatment within a professional facility.

-Aftercare Planning – Aftercare is designed for individuals who have benefitted from our introductory addiction services and are transitioning into a more intensive addiction treatment program.
+- Aftercare Planning: Aftercare is designed for individuals who have benefitted from our introductory addiction services and are transitioning into a more intensive addiction treatment program.
 Once a client is stabilized, they will be encouraged to pursue continued addiction treatment.
 Our experienced case managers will then work with our clients to place them in a program that addresses their specific wants and needs.